docpad/docpad-plugin-cleanurls/README.md

 Enable to generate `document.url`s like `'/beep/'` instead of `/beep`.
 Defaults to `false`.

+You can make this plugin skip specific documents by adding the following metadata:

+    cleanurl: false

 ## History
 [You can discover the history inside the `History.md` file](https://github.com/bevry/docpad-plugin-cleanurls/blob/master/History.md#files)